VladRudchik/Simple-Banking-System/README.md

 ## Formulation of the problem

-In the task, the project had 4 stages of development, the final version of the work was immediately demonstrated in the repository.
+In the task, the project had 4 stages of development, the final version of my work is shown in the repository.

-But for a better exchange of work, let's look at all parts of the task:
+But for a better understanding of work, let's look at all parts of the task:

 The description of each part of the task consists of an introduction and objectives.